-I made these wonderful cupcakes in celebration of my two year blog birthday!
-It is hard to believe that I have been sharing recipes with you on this little blog of mine for two whole years now.
+I am sharing this cupcake recipe video in celebration of my five year blog birthday!
+It is hard to believe that I have been sharing recipes with you on this little blog of mine for five whole years now.
 I guess the old adage holds true though, ‘Time flies when you are having fun!’.

 I have a confession to make.
 OK, I lied, I have two confessions to make.
 First of all I don’t often bake.
 I don’t enjoy it as much as cooking where I can haphazardly toss things together and make it work as I go.
 Baking is a science and requires diligent measuring and testing.
 With that said, when I do bake, I want it to be something amazing and completely worth the effort.
 Hence these Best Birthday Cupcakes!

-My second confession is that I never used cake flour up until this last month!
+My second confession is that I only started using cake flour a couple years ago!
 SHOCKING I know!
 OK, maybe it’s not so shocking seeing I already admitted I am not a huge baker.